stanfordnlp/stanza/_pages/corenlp_client.md

 ## Usage

-After the above steps have been taken, you can start up the server and make requests with the following code:
+After the above steps have been taken, you can start up the server and make requests in Python code.
+Below is a comprehensive example of starting a server, making requests, and accessing data from the returnd object.

 ```python
 from stanfordnlp.server import CoreNLPClient